foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.25 - 2017/05/?? =

-* CSS - moving FV Player stylesheet down to increase it's priority over the WP themes
+* CSS - moving FV Player stylesheet down to increase it's priority over the WP themes.
+Pro users need to upgrade FV Player Pro as well if they experience slight display issues.

 = 6.0.5.24 - 2017/05/09 =